SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Button Styles/SKNavigationButtonStyle/SKNavigationButtonStyle.md

 ## Overview

 The ``SKNavigationButtonStyle`` is a versatile `ButtonStyle` designed to define the appearance and behavior of navigation action buttons within the `SheetKit` framework.
 It is tailored for actions such as navigating to another screen when a secondary action is provided or implementing a custom close button, but it should not be used for forward navigation, which is reserved for buttons with ``SKToolbarItemPlacement/primary`` placement.
 This style ensures a consistent and visually distinct appearance across all Apple platforms, emphasizing accessibility and a native feel while maintaining usability.
 It is highly recommended to pair ``SKNavigationButtonStyle`` with the ``SKButton`` component for seamless integration and proper styling, especially when used within an ``SKToolbarItem`` with the ``SKToolbarItemPlacement/navigation`` placement, which automatically applies this style.
+Alternatively, developers can apply this style directly to an ``SKButton`` using the `.skButtonStyle(.navigation)` modifier, offering a convenient way to style buttons without relying on toolbar placement or manual `.buttonStyle` application.
 On macOS, the appearance and placement (top of the sheet for `compact` and `prominent` styles, or bottom of the view for `default`) are influenced by the ``SKSheetStyle`` value, either passed explicitly via the initializer or derived from the environment (e.g., via the `.skSheetStyle` modifier) when used with ``SKToolbarItem``.

 ### Button Tests Example Code